About GitQi

 Built for a real person, in real time.

 So it was built specifically for her, while she used it.
-Each feature was shaped across a kitchen table, iterated in the minutes after she hit a snag, and validated by whether she'd reach for it unprompted the next day.
+Each feature was shaped across a kitchen table, iterated in the minutes after she hit a snag, and validated in real time.
 That process — one real user, in real life, with real opinions — is the reason GitQi feels the way it does.

 She has been almost entirely self-sufficient since day one.
 She updates her site whenever she wants.
 She doesn't ask for help.
 She doesn't pay a subscription.
 The only real barrier, looking back, was the initial setup — which is exactly what the Get Key guide is designed to solve.

-GitQi is released as free, MIT-licensed open source because the whole premise of the tool is that you own the page.
-It would be hypocritical to charge rent on the thing that lets you stop paying rent.
+GitQi is released as free, MIT-licensed open source because the whole premise of the tool is that maintain website freedom

 A kitchen table with a laptop, coffee, and a notepad — the GitQi workbench